-· LoveMeIV Clinical Team · guides · 8 min read
+· LoveMeIV Clinical Team · guides · 9 min read

-Hangover Recovery in Mid-Missouri — When IV Therapy Helps and When It Doesn't
+Stormwater Hangover Recovery in Mid-Missouri — When IV Therapy Helps and When It Doesn't

-The honest version is this: a properly built hangover IV does four useful things, none of them miraculous, and it does them faster than any oral approach.
+The honest version is this: a properly built hangover IV does a handful of useful things, none of them miraculous, and it does them faster than any oral approach.
 The less honest version is the version where the drip is sold as a cure for “alcohol poisoning” and the operator runs it on patients who should be in an emergency room.
 If you read nothing else, read this paragraph: a mobile IV is for hangovers.
 It is not for alcohol toxicity.
 The two situations look different, they are different, and the right answer for the second one is 911 or the closest ER.

 Now to the useful version of the conversation.